hashicorp/vault-guides/secrets/openldap/README.md

 > **NOTE:** As this is purely an informative feature demonstration, the environment is not configured to use TLS for Vault and OpenLDAP.

+Refer to the [OpenLDAP Secrets Engine](https://learn.hashicorp.com/vault/secrets-management/sm-openldap) guide for additional information using the OpenLDAP secrets engine.

 ## Prerequisites

 You need the following to successfully try this demonstration.